-- 1. The Student Senate shall be composed of three senators from each of the four classes. - 2.
-When vacancies occur in the representation of the Student Senate, the executive authority within it shall provide for re-elections to fill such vacancies. - 3.
-The executive authority of the Student Senate shall be vested in the hands of a chairman, elected by the Student Body.
-The election will occur simultaneously with the other Executive Officers election. - 4.
-The Student Senate shall have a recording secretary elected from within its membership.
+- The Student Senate shall be composed of three senators from each of the four classes. - When vacancies occur in the representation of the Student Senate, the executive authority within it shall provide for re-elections to fill such vacancies. - 3.
+The executive authority of the Student Senate shall be vested in the hands of a chairman, elected by the Student Senate from within its membership, the election to take place at the first meeting of the Senate over which the President of the Student Government shall preside.
+The election will occur simultaneously with the other Executive Officers election.

+- 4. The Student Senate shall have a recording secretary elected from within its membership.
 The secretary shall record the proceedings of the Student Senate and shall deposit the notes in the library at the end of the year. - 5.
 The Student Senate may determine the rules of its proceedings, punish its members for disorderly behavior, and with the concurrence of threefourths, expel a member.